 Real by Takehiko Inoue

-Takehiko Inoue impresses once again in the sports manga category with Real, a manga about wheelchair basketball.
+Takehiko Inoue impresses once again in the sports manga category with Real, an ongoing seinen manga about wheelchair basketball.
 While other sports series focus more so on the games, Real's focus is on its characters; All three of which have been in terrible accidents or have had health issues that left them disabled.

-The main character's each have faults of their own, one for instance caused on accident that ruined the life of a fellow student, but they aspire to become better, and you really see them grow over the course of the series.
+The main characters each have faults of their own—one, for instance, caused an accident that ruined the life of a fellow student—but they aspire to become better, and you really see them grow over the course of the series.
 These life-changing events change their perspective and they bond through the sport of basketball.

-The art is beautiful, intricate, and highly-detailed, which is something I've come to expect from Takehiko Inoue.
+The art is beautiful, intricate, and highly detailed, which is something I've come to expect from Takehiko Inoue.
 Out of all the sports manga I've ever read, Real has the most realistic and best art I've seen.
-The way he captures and conveys the emotions of characters is beyond anything I've seen before too.
+The way he captures and conveys the emotions of the characters is beyond anything I've seen before.
 You really feel these characters' struggles and, in turn, connect with them as they work to become better people and rediscover their purpose in life through their passion for basketball.

 Cheeky Brat by Mitsubachi Miyuki